FloerHogy/FinancialTimeSeriesTDA/README.md

 # FinancialTimeSeriesTDA
- This is an exploratory project for TDA applied to TimeSeries.
-We aim to use persistence modules to detect crashes.
+ This is an exploratory project for TDA applied to crash detection.
+We aim to use degre 1 persistence modules and landscapes to detect crashes in Financial TimeSeries.
  For the supervision of a student project on this subject.